Minnesota-Computer-Club/MCC-Website-v2/README.md

 ### Obtaining Environmental Variables
 Some parts of this repository require certain environmental variables to be set.
 Most commonly, you will run into this with the cron jobs found in `jobs/`.

 If you are looking for these environmental variables, please reach out to a website administrator in the MCC Discord Server.
-We will help identify which env. vars. you need and which ones are only intended for use by our production web server.
+We will help understand what you are attempting to accomplish and help set up your local development environment. **Note: The scripts in the `jobs/` directory are only intended to be run on our production server, so you should never need to touch anything in this directory.**

 ### Miscellaneous
 Below are any miscellaneous notes that you should be aware of when attempting to run this project locally.

 - All raw data that is used anywhere on the site (leaderboard data, form responses, etc.) are kept in a directory called `/generatedData` at the root level.
 This directory is being excluded (.gitignore-d) from this repository to protect personal information.
 You can create this directory at any time and create mock data `.json` files as needed to run a local development environment.
-If there are any questions about this, please raise those questions in the MCC Discord Server.
+If there are any questions about this, please raise those questions in the MCC Discord Server and we will help get you set up.
 - Any miscellaneous notes or files that you want to keep locally can be put in a directory called `scratchpad` at the root of the project.
 This directory has been gitignore'd as a way for local developers to keep their own thoughts and files while ensuring that nothing is checked into the source repository.

 ## Contributing
 All contributions are welcome!
+The ultimate goal is that the students of the club will run and maintain the site.
+Help is always available from mentors in the club.

-First, open an issue to discuss what contributions you would like to make.
+To get started with a contribution, [open an issue on GitHub](https://github.com/Minnesota-Computer-Club/MCC-Website-v2/issues) to discuss what contribution(s) you would like to make.
+Then fork this repository and make all contributions in a `feature/` branch as a PR will be required before any changes are merged into the `main` branch.

-Start by forking this repository and make all contributions in a `feature/` branch as a PR will be required before any changes are merged into the `main` branch.
+**If you need help getting started, please ask for help in the MCC Discord server!
+We would love to help get you working on something that you find interesting!**

 ## References and Acknowledgements
 This project does use several SVGs from [https://heroicons.com/](https://heroicons.com/) and templates from [Tailwind UI](https://tailwindui.com/).
 These are great resources to use in your next project!